Skip to main content Skip to navigation

 OFAC secondary sanctions: In the US, OFAC secondary sanctions support the objectives of primary sanctions programs against countries such as Iran and North Korea.
 The secondary sanctions regime functions to protect US national security interests by preventing non-US third parties from engaging in a range of specified trade activities with those targeted countries.

-Examples of Secondary Sanctions
+Examples of secondary sanctions

 Examples of US secondary sanctions imposed against non-US persons include: